-There’s unlikely to be a shortage of people looking for decent private rented property in the medium to long term as, unfortunately, Generation Rent – those who will never be able to afford to buy – is expanding.
+There’s unlikely to be a shortage of people looking for decent private rented property in the medium to long term as, unfortunately, Generation Rent – those who will never be able to afford to buy – is growing.

-According to figures from PwC, just 40% of 20-to-39-year-olds living in London will own their home by 2025.
+Just 40% of 20-to-39-year-olds living in the capital will own their home by 2025, according to figures from PwC.
 This compares to 60% in the year 2000.